-- 11.1 A licence or certificate will be reviewed if a valid review application is received by the council.
+- 11.1 A licence or certificate will be reviewed if the council receives a valid review application.
 Where practicable, the council will mediate between applicants, relevant statutory agencies and occupiers of nearby premises, local residents' groups, community or interested groups where significant issues have arisen relating to a premises licence.
 Where possible, the council will mediate by: - identifying potential issues for other relevant statutory agencies particularly regarding the safety and amenity of local residents negotiating, if possible, potential conditions to reflect resolutions of this mediation.